 Language: The working sessions between Young Talents will be entirely in English whereas the Erasmus Descartes Conference will be in English and, depending on the speakers, in Dutch/French (with simultaneous translations).

-Costs: The organisers will cover the costs of transportation (travel between Toulouse/the Netherlands and Paris + public transport on-site), accommodation (four nights in a hotel) and meals (breakfast, lunch and dinner).
+Costs: The organisers will cover the costs of transportation (travel between France/the Netherlands and Paris + public transport on-site), accommodation (four nights in a hotel) and meals (breakfast, lunch and dinner).
 You are responsible for the costs of any other expenses yourselves.
 The participation in the Young Talent event does not involve any initial expenses for the participants.

 Participation: All 10 selected participants will attend both the online meeting and the physical 5-day session in Paris.
 Participation in the full programme is mandatory.
 Any unjustified failure (absenteeism, inappropriate behaviour) will lead to exclusion from further participation in the Young Talents event.